nstgeorge/Framer/README.md

 ## Setup

 If you're making a strip using a small file (<500 MB), you should try the [web version](https://share.streamlit.io/nstgeorge/framer/main/web.py).
-This should be fine for individual scenes and some short films.
+This should be fine for individual scenes and some short films, or movies with reduced resolution.
+Framer can work with any resolution, so you can massively improve compute and upload time by reducing the resolution by 4-8x.
+I generated a strip for Blade Runner 2049 using a 240x100 file, which was small enough to easily be uploaded to the web UI.
+To generate a tiny video file, you can use a tool like [Handbrake](https://handbrake.fr).

 ### Local installation